anthonydgallo/icesculpturefitness/_posts/2021-01-15-ice-sculpture-diet.markdown

 I had stubborn fat that seemed like it would never disappear.

-**I watched my weight bounce up and down on the scale without a clue as to why. **
+<strong>I watched my weight bounce up and down on the scale without a clue as to why.</strong>

 Losing thirty-five pounds was a step in the right direction, but I wouldn't discover how to truly lose stubborn fat until years later, while stuck at home during the COVID-19 lockdown.